 This dish was one of my staples at my old restaurant during the summertime.
-Japanese eggplants fry up beautifully and have such rich/sweet flavor that pairs so well with pungent aka miso.
-The sweet 100 tomatoes add a perfect balance of acid to lighten the dish.
+Japanese eggplants fry up beautifully and have such a rich/sweet flavor that pairs so well with pungent aka (red) miso.
+The Sweet 100 variety tomatoes add a perfect balance of acid to lighten the dish.

 ¼ cup sake